Mental Illness Wants You To Be Alone…

 The two most common mental illnesses’ to do this are depression and anxiety.

 Depression is incredibly isolating, persuading us to withdraw from our lives and the people in it.
-Whether that’s not having the energy for social interaction, being stuck in a rock bottom mood or spending our days locked up at home, without the drive to step outside.
+Whether that’s not having the energy for social interaction, being stuck in a rock bottom mood or spending our days locked up at home.
 Whatever it’s manifestation, depression wants us to be alone.

 Living In Our Heads, spending all our time in a daze, drowning in thoughts, is also heavily linked to isolation.
 This withdrawal from the real world is a prime example of self-imposed loneliness.